Deployed quantum key distribution network: further, longer and more users: Introduction

-We implemented a QKD protocol based on BBM92 and demonstrate secret key generation for more than 325\,hours during which no human intervention was required.
-We also demonstrate its operability over 36 pairs of International Telecommunication Union (ITU) channels and for up to 55\,dB of total transmission losses with two practical real-field configuration over 50\,km and 100\,km.
+More specifically, we implement a QKD protocol based on BBM92 and demonstrate secret key generation for more than 325\,hours during which no human intervention was required.
+We also demonstrate its operability over 18 pairs of International Telecommunication Union (ITU) channels and for up to 56\,dB of total transmission losses with two practical real-field configurations over 50\,km and 100\,km of commercial grade fiber.

-This result is only made possible thanks to the implementation of a custom-built post-processing software, that is continuously monitoring various parameters, such as quantum bit error rate (QBERs), transmission losses and time drift.
-They can each be linked to different parameters of the QKD process (phase of interferometers, polarization reference frame, time synchronization) that can be optimized continuously to extract the highest achievable keyrate.
-It also performs in real time all the post-treatment operations, from sifting to privacy amplification, required to convert the raw key into secret key.
-Lastly, we interface the program with our detectors, allowing it to automatically shut down and restart during downtimes or after a critical failure of the QKD, therefore removing the need for an operator during the key sharing process.
+This result is made possible thanks to the implementation of a high-brightness entanglement source coupled to low-loss, high-stability quantum state analyzers and high-efficiency single photon detectors.
+The demonstration is also enabled thanks to a custom-built post-processing software that is continuously monitoring various parameters, such as quantum bit error rates (QBERs), transmission losses, and time drift.
+These metrics can each be linked to underlying physical parameters of the system (i.e. interferometer relative phase, polarization reference frame, and time synchronization), which can be continuously optimized within the QKD protocol to extract the highest achievable key rate.
+It also performs in real time all the post-processing operations, from sifting to privacy amplification, required to convert raw keys into secret keys.
+Lastly, we interface the program with our single-photon detectors, allowing it to automatically shut down and restart during downtimes or after a critical failure of the QKD, therefore removing the need for an operator during the key sharing process.